ademidun/book-notes/soul-of-basketball.md

 - In other words if you can get 2 or 3 All NBA (top 20 players) on your team it doesn't matter who else you put on the team, you have very good chance of winning a championship.
 - Conversely, even if you have a starting lineup of top 20-30 players but no All NBA guys it doens't really matter
 - Interesting picture on page the last 31 championships have been hoarded by 11 elite stars[224] [tk add picture of list]
+- People hated on Lebron and now he's arguably the most loved player in the league
+- My prediction is Giannis will be the next person to have a villain moment, then once he emerges from that he will enter the GOAT debate, right beside Lebron and Jordan,

 ## Mark Cuban The Visionary
 - Mark Cuban is a very interesting guy: showed some pretty smart (lucky?) timing in selling his startup Broadcast.com to Yahoo for $5.7 Billion, subsequently wrote down to $X billion